palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 downloadcalaccessrawdata
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Download, unzip and prep the latest CAL-ACCESS database ZIP.
-A component of the
-master ``updatecalaccessrawdata`` command.
+Download the latest CAL-ACCESS database ZIP.
+A component of the master ``updatecalaccessrawdata`` command.

 Examples
 ````````